UPDATED NOV 11, 2019

-With miles and miles of wooded areas and streams, Cleveland’s trails are calling our name.
-With 15 incredible trails only a short drive away, there's no reason not to get out there and take a weekend hike.
+With miles of wooded areas and streams, Cleveland’s trails are calling our name.
+And no wonder — these thrilling paths are only a short drive away, so there's no reason not to get out there and take a hike.
+To help with your outdoor adventures, we put together a list with some of the best in the area.

 The trails of Black River Reservation are the star of the show in Lorain County Metroparks.
 Just 35 minutes south of the city, you can engulf yourself in nature’s simplistic beauty in this reservation.
 Find your way towards the Bridgeway Trail where you can run, walk, hike, or scooter across the 1,000-ft. bridge with views of the river.
 You can take a breather at some historic resting spots before hitting the trails again.